-How to factory reset an iPhone (every generation)
+How to Factory Reset an iPhone 7 and Every Generation

 Step 1: Prepare your iPhone for restoration

-Go into your iPhone Settings menu — Settings > iCloud — and turn on the items you’d like to back up.
+If you have iOS 10.3 or later, go into your iPhone Settings menu — Settings > [Your Name] > iCloud, or go to Settings > iCloud for an older version of iOS — and turn on the items you’d like to back up.
 We recommend you choose to back up almost everything, but especially your Photos, Mail, Contacts, and Notes.
 Once you have chosen what you would like to back up (and keep in mind that anything you do not back up will be lost forever once you perform the reset), scroll down until you find the Backup button with the green icon.
 Click it and turn on iCloud Backup with the toggle switch.
 Then, if you’re connected to Wi-Fi, you will be able to Back up now.
 Keep in mind that it will take a few minutes.

 For more detailed instructions, check out our guide on how to use iCloud to back up your iPhone.